Just as ‘health & fitness’ are essential for non-vegans, vegans are no exception.

 Vegan Options for Vitamin B12

-- Silk Pure Almond Milk (50% of your daily vitamin B12 per serving)
+- Silk Pure Vanilla Flavored Almond Milk (50% daily value)

-- So Delicious Organic Coconut Milk (50% of your daily vitamin B12 per serving)
+- So Delicious Organic Coconutmilk Beverage (50% daily value)

 - Fortified breakfast cereals